xintu59/undt-handbook-v1.0/book/template/projects/index.md

-# Our Projects
+# Lab Area

-This section contains pages for the over-arching research themes being worked on in our group.
+This section contains pages for the different lab areas in our group.
 Each page describes:
- - A brief description of the theme
+ - A brief description of the lab area
  - The associated researchers
- - The research topics in this theme (current and planned)
+ - Publications and open-access presentations
- - Publications
+ - Relevant lab devices
  - Collaborators